cosmos/ibc/docs/ibc/1_IBC_ARCHITECTURE.md

 ## Motivation

 The two predominant blockchains by market capitalization, Bitcoin and Ethereum, currently support about seven and about twenty transactions per second respectively.
 Both have been operating at capacity in recent past despite still being utilized primarily by a userbase of early-adopter enthusiasts.
-Throughput is a limitation for most blockchain use cases, and throughput limitations are a fundamental limitation of distributed state machines, since every (validating) node in the network must process every transaction and store all state.
+Throughput is a limitation for most blockchain use cases, and throughput limitations are a fundamental limitation of distributed state machines, since every (validating) node in the network must process every transaction, store all state, and communicate with other validating nodes.
 Faster consensus algorithms, such as [Tendermint](https://github.com/tendermint/tendermint), may increase throughput by a large constant factor but will be unable to scale indefinitely for this reason.
 In order to support the transaction throughput, application diversity, and cost efficiency required to facilitate wide deployment of distributed ledger applications, execution and storage must be split across many independent consensus instances which can run concurrently.

 One design direction is to shard a single programmable state machine across separate chains, referred to as "shards", which execute concurrently and store disjoint partitions of the state.
 In order to reason about safety and liveness, and in order to correctly route data and code between shards, these designs must take a "top-down approach" — constructing a particular network topology, featuring a single root ledger and a star or tree of shards, and engineering protocol rules & incentives to enforce that topology.
 This approach possesses advantages in simplicity and predictability, but faces hard [technical](https://medium.com/nearprotocol/the-authoritative-guide-to-blockchain-sharding-part-1-1b53ed31e060) [problems](https://medium.com/nearprotocol/unsolved-problems-in-blockchain-sharding-2327d6517f43), requires the adherence of all shards to a single validator set (or randomly elected subset thereof) and a single state machine or mutually comprehensible VM, and may face future problems in social scalability due to the general necessity of reaching global consensus on alterations to the network topology.